Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "I take it it’s interesting in there," he noted wryly once she was free.

 "Infuriating!"
 Clara growled, rubbing the bump on her scalp.
-"I don’t know *who* did their system integration, but they should be...okay.
+"I don’t know *who* did their system integration, but they should be... okay.
 Fired, at the least."

 "From what I gather a lot of the technology in this ship is human-compatible," Caruthers noted.